 Some ponchos are designed for single-use only.
 While they can be convenient to stick at the back of your pack, they are often of a lesser-quality which doesn’t always live up to the rigors of an easy day hike, never mind backpacking.

-Therefore, we recommend opting for a reusable poncho for your hikes.
+Therefore, we recommend opting for a reusable rain poncho for your hikes.
 When you’re far from shelter, it is important that you can rely upon your rain poncho to keep yourself and your gear dry.
-For this reason, a higher quality reusable poncho is definitely the better option.
+For this reason, a higher quality reusable poncho is definitely the better option over a disposable poncho.

 Even if you are looking for the most basic hiking poncho, a few added extras can make all the difference.